 Rental cars come in all shapes and sizes in Marigot Bay.
 If you're traveling with four or less people, want to save some money, and won't be doing any off-roading, an economy car is a great option, while those in a large party should call around for quotes on a van or even a small bus.
 If you'll be visiting any of the island's natural attractions on your own, a sports utility vehicle would come in handy.
 No matter which type of vehicle you're searching for, it shouldn't be too difficult to find it in town.

 In order to rent a vehicle in Marigot Bay you'll need to pick up a local driver's permit from immigrations in the airport, from the police department in Gros Islet, or from most of the rental agencies.
 The cost is just $20(USD), but you can skip the fee if you've already got an International Driver's License.
 You'll also need to be over the age of 25 and have a credit card with enough of a balance available to cover the cost of your entire rental.

-The chart below lists the vehicle rental agencies located in this general area.
+The table below shows the rental agencies located in the immediate vicinity of Marigot Bay.

 |Avis George F.L.
 Charles Airport||(758) 452-2046||George F.L.
 Charles Airport - 0.8 mi.
 (1.3 km) North-Northwest of Castries|

 |Avis Sandals Regency||(758) 453-2871||Sandals Halcyon Beach St. Lucia - Choc|